 Noun

-A type of noodle dish commonly found in Singapore, which contains minced or ground meat.
+A noodle dish commonly found in Singapore, which contains minced or ground meat.

-It is believed that there are several possible origins of bak chor mee.
-One belief is that it is a delicacy that originated from Chaozhou, China.
+Several possible origins of this dish have been postulated.
+One belief is that it originated from Chaozhou (Teochew), China.
 Another belief is that the dish was created by the Teochews living in Singapore and Malaysia.

-In Singapore and Malaysia, traditional bak chor mee consists of numerous toppings such as braised mushrooms, minced meat, pork liver, pork meatballs, fish cakes, fish balls, fish dumplings, as well as deep fried pork lard, which is a must have item.
+In Singapore and Malaysia, traditional bak chor mee consists of noodles topped with a variety of ingredients, such as braised mushrooms, minced pork, pork liver, pork balls, fish cakes, fishballs and fish dumplings, as well as deep fried pork lard, which is a must-have.
 These ingredients all come together to create a dish that is not only visually appealing but tastes and smells delicious as well.

 肉碎面(马)